Magnesium deficiency: Electrocardiogram

 The electrocardiogram (ECG) change may show a tachycardia with a prolonged QT interval.
 Other changes may include prolonged PR interval, ST segment depression, flipped T waves, and long QRS duration.

 Treatments

 Treatment of magnesium deficiency depends on the degree of deficiency and the clinical effects.
-Replacement by mouth is appropriate for people with mild symptoms, while intravenous replacement is recommended for people with severe effects.
+Replacement by mouth is appropriate for people with mild symptoms, while intravenous replacement is recommended for people with severe symptoms.

 Numerous oral magnesium preparations are available.
-In two trials of magnesium oxide, one of the most common forms in magnesium dietary supplements because of its high magnesium content per weight, was found to be less bioavailable than magnesium citrate, chloride, lactate or aspartate.
+In two trials of magnesium oxide, one of the most common forms in magnesium dietary supplements because of its high magnesium content per weight, was less bioavailable than magnesium citrate, chloride, lactate, or aspartate.
 Amino-acid chelate was also less bioavailable.

-Intravenous magnesium sulfate (MgSO4) can be given in response to heart arrhythmias to correct for hypokalemia, preventing pre-eclampsia, and has been suggested as having a potential use in asthma.
+Intravenous magnesium sulfate (MgSO4) can be given in response to heart arrhythmias to correct for hypokalemia, preventing pre-eclampsia, and has been suggested as having potential use in asthma.

 Food

 Food sources of magnesium include leafy green vegetables, beans, nuts, and seeds.